Realty Bites

 I have $100,000 in the bank but no income.
 Can I still rent an apartment in NYC?

-- Most NYC landlords want renters who earn an annual salary of 40 times the monthly rent
+• Most NYC landlords require renters earn an annual salary of 40 times the monthly rent

 iStock

-I'm looking to leave my college dorm to rent my own apartment in New York City next semester.
-I’ve been saving up and have a trust from a family member, which will total $100,000-$150,000 by the time I’m ready to move.
+I'm looking to leave my college dorm next semester to rent an apartment in New York City.
+I've been saving up and have a trust from a family member, which will total $100,000 to $150,000 by the time I'm ready to move.
 As a student, I don't have a steady income.
 Will I have trouble qualifying for an apartment?

-When it comes to rental conundrums, lots of New Yorkers would envy this situation.
+Many New Yorkers would envy this situation when it comes to rental conundrums.
 Having six figures in your bank account certainly puts you in a pretty solid position.
-That said, most landlords want to see that you are earning an annual salary of 40 times the monthly rent, so your rental application won’t be a typical one.
+That said, most landlords want to see that you earn an annual salary of 40 times the monthly rent, so your rental application won't be a typical one.

-As such, landlords may approach your situation in different ways—some could consider your overall financial situation and approve you as is.
+As such, landlords will likely approach your situation in various ways.
+Some will consider your overall financial situation and approve you as is.
+Others will reject you out of hand.

-But without a salary, your best bet is to find a guarantor, usually a parent or other relative who lives in the tri-state area.
+Without a salary, your best bet is to find a guarantor, usually a parent or another relative residing in the tri-state area.

 Just know that not all buildings accept guarantors.
-And due to changes to the rent laws, landlords can no longer take more than one month's rent as a security deposit on a rental—which used to be a pretty common workaround in lieu of a paycheck.
+And because of changes to the rent laws, landlords can no longer take more than one month's rent as a security deposit on a rental, which used to be a common workaround instead of a paycheck.

 How does a guarantor work?

-According to Kandinov, in the current market, landlords ask renters to find a guarantor who makes 80 times the monthly rent annually to be approved so they can cover your rent and their own expenses should you run into financial trouble.
+According to Kandinov, in the current market, landlords are asking renters to find a guarantor who makes 80 times the monthly rent annually to cover your rent and their own expenses should you run into financial trouble.
 That can be a tough hurdle to clear.

-On the bright side, if you don't have anyone who can act as a guarantor (or who can meet that threshold), more landlords accept institutional guarantors.
+On the bright side, if you don't have anyone who can act as a guarantor or meet that threshold, more landlords are accepting institutional guarantors.

 Some institutional guarantors will qualify renters whose annual income is as low as 27.5 times the monthly rent or have cash assets or marketable securities that are 45 to 50 times the monthly rent.